eawww/MeetHooks/Outline.md

 ## History/Rationale

 The `class` model for writing React components is a long and storied tradition.
-For four years (2015-03-10, React v0.13), classes have been the de facto solution for implementing stateful logic within components but they can quickly become large and confusing when related code has to be spread across multiple lifecycle methods, each with bits and pieces of unrelated logic within them.
+For four years (0.2 score) (2015-03-10, React v0.13), classes have been the de facto solution for implementing stateful logic within components but they can quickly become large and confusing when related code has to be spread across multiple lifecycle methods, each with bits and pieces of unrelated logic within them.
 By themselves, classes have created a marvelous way for us to cook up big ol' bowls of spaghetti code, which sounds delicious... but it's not when you're the one who has to eat it. 🍝

 There have been several solutions used to address the problems of stateful logic:
 - *Mixins*, which predate `class`es, offered a handy way to group related logic together and reuse it between components by basically allowing you to define related logic in a function which is then all defined in the scope of the component, but...